 Appendix IV provides an overview of known policy specification languages (PSL).
 The behaviour of some of such PSLs could be principally emulated by H.248 based policy control interfaces.
 Such an emulation of DPI policy rule control interfaces would be based on H.248 capabilities as defined by this Recommendation and other H.248.x-series of Recommendation, dependent on the aimed set of DPI policy rules.

 The purpose of this Appendix is to provide principal indications and high-level information how such a DPI policy rule emulation could work.
-The concrete specification of such H.248 interface behaviour is out of scope of this Recommendatio, rather considered to be subject of H.248 profile definitions.
+The concrete specification of such H.248 interface behaviour is out of scope of this appendix, rather considered to be subject of H.248 profile definitions.

 Two examples are discussed.

-V.2 Guidelines for H.248 profile specifications at the example of native SNORT interfaces
+V.2 Guidelines for H.248 profile specifications using native SNORT interfaces as an example

 …

-V.3 Guidelines for H.248 profile specifications at the example of 3GPP Diameter interfaces
+V.3 Guidelines for H.248 profile specifications using 3GPP Diameter interfaces as an example

 V.3.1 Motivation